 Viking is the brand best known for being the crowning touch to kitchens.
 Viking Range began by adapting commercial stoves for use in homes.
 The company manufactures and markets high-end, professional-grade appliances, such as dishwashers, disposals, refrigerators, freezers, ovens, blenders, mixers, outdoor grills, cookware -- and, of course, stoves.
 The firm, which also makes its own branded cookware and cutlery, makes both kitchen and outdoor cabinets through one of its divisions: St. Charles Cabinetry.
 Viking's items are made in the US and sold worldwide through appliance distributors.
-Viking is a subsidiary of oven machinery-making giant The Middleby Corporation.
+Viking has been a subsidiary of oven machinery-making giant The Middleby Corporation since 2012.

 Viking was acquired by The Middleby Corporation in late 2012 for $380 million.
 Middleby, whose portfolio includes more than 30 brands, is a major producer of commercial cooking and food processing and packaging equipment for the foodservice industry.

 Viking operates a handful of manufacturing facilities (including a plant that makes dishwashers), a tool and die center, and a distribution center in Greenwood, Mississippi.
 Altogether, its manufacturing and distribution footprint there spans more than 500,000 sq. ft.
 Its Mississippi operations are supported by distribution centers nationwide.
 The company's indoor and outdoor cabinets are made by division St. Charles Cabinetry.

 Viking sells its products worldwide through appliance distributors.

 The Viking product line is sold through independent, authorized dealers.

 One of Viking's strengths is targeting and maintaining an upscale client base and bringing onboard consumers who aspire to have commercial-grade kitchen appliances and finishes in their homes and outdoor kitchens.